Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Introduction

+We show that SC follows power-law scaling and identify variants with accelerated and even exponential error decay.
+Following our analysis, we introduce \method{}, a novel adaptive SC algorithm that achieves the best empirical sample efficiency.
 Motivated by existing mode estimation results, our algorithm matches the initial performance of existing SC variants in the low-sample regime and outperforms all variants at scale.
 To ensure ease of use for practitioners, we also adapt our method and existing methods to be hyperparameter-free.
-Ultimately, our algorithm leads to a significant improvement in sample efficiency, requiring $6.8\times$ fewer samples on average than vanilla SC. \paragraph{Main contributions.} Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We leverage mode estimation and voting theory \citep{aeeneh2025multiclass, pmlr-v151-anand-jain22a} to analyze the scaling and sample efficiency of SC, fixed-allocation SC, and dynamic-allocation SC, identifying clear power laws for SC performance and accelerated convergence for SC variants.
-Our theoretical results are tighter than previous work on per-question scaling \citep{huang2025samplecomplexityrepresentationability} and are the first to cover dynamic allocation SC. \item We introduce \method{}, a hyperparameter-free SC variant that achieves optimal sample-efficiency for a given budget, by combining an asymptotically-optimal algorithm with an existing adaptive variant. \item We validate our results with extensive experiments and simulations across models and benchmarks, demonstrating practical benefits. \end{enumerate}
+Ultimately, our algorithm leads to a significant improvement in sample efficiency, requiring $4.8\times$ fewer samples on average than vanilla SC.

+Our contributions are as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Theoretical analysis:} We provide a first complete study establishing test-time scaling laws for SC, fixed-allocation SC, and dynamic-allocation SC.
+Our theoretical results are tighter than previous work on per-question scaling \citep{huang2025samplecomplexityrepresentationability} and are the first to cover fixed and dynamic allocation SC. \item \textbf{Empirical validation:} We validate our theoretical results using three recent LLMs of varying sizes on three popular reasoning benchmarks, demonstrating their real-world applicability. \item \textbf{Theory-informed SC:} Following our theoretical analysis, we introduce \method{}, a SC variant that achieves optimal sample-efficiency for a given budget (\cref{fig:main} (right)), without relying on expensive hyperparameter tuning. \end{enumerate}